Cosmological constraints from cosmic homogeneity: Analysis

 In this section, we describe our analysis given the method described in \refS{sec:Theory}.
 We briefly describe the estimation of the normalised homogeneity scale as obtained from the different galaxy catalogues.
 Then we describe the method that we used in order to choose the best bias model for the homogeneity scale.
 Then we present the Monte Carlo Markov Chain (MCMC) analysis that we performed in order to constrain cosmology.
 We also present the test against the fiducial cosmology.

-\subsection{Observable Estimation}
+\subsection{Observable estimation}

-For each of the galaxy samples described in \refS{sec:Dataset}, the fractal dimension, $\mathcal{D}_2(r)$, as defined in \refEq{eq:d2observable}, is computed over the range $r=[50,200] \hMpc$, at each redshift bin.
-We use the 100 QPM mocks (or 100 bootstraps, see \refS{sec:mocks}) for the different redshift bins to construct the covariance matrix of $\Dd{}$.
-The function, $\Dd{}$, is then fitted by a spline.
-The homogeneity scale of the galaxy samples, $\rh^G$ is then the scale at which this spline crosses $\Dd{}=2.97$. extracted using the definition given in \refEq{eq:RH-definition}.
+For each of the galaxy samples described in \refS{sec:Dataset}, the fractal dimension, $\mathcal{D}^G_2(r)$, as defined in \refEq{eq:d2observable_galaxies}, is computed over the range $r=[50,200] \hMpc$, in each redshift bin.
+We used the 100 QPM mocks (or 100 bootstraps, see \refS{sec:mocks}) for the different redshift bins to construct the covariance matrix of $\Dd{}^G$.
+We tested the validity of using bootstraps in the cases where we do not have mocks in \refApp{sec:Bootstrap_covariance_validation}.
+The function, $\Dd{}^G$, is then fitted by a spline.
+The homogeneity scale of the galaxy samples, $\rh^G$ is then the scale at which this spline crosses $\Dd{}^G=2.97$, extracted using the definition given in \refEq{eq:RH-definition_galaxies}.

+We have made measurements in different redshift bins and in two different fields, the North Galactic Cap and the South Galactic Cap.
+We wanted to know whether the different redshift bins are independent.
+Therefore, we studied the correlation coefficient, defined as $\rho = C_{z_iz_j}/\sqrt{C_{z_iz_i}C_{z_j z_j}}$ of $\rh/d_V$, between redshift bins using the mock and bootstrap catalogues.
+This means that for the North Galactic Cap (South) we can define the covariance matrix:

+where $O$ is given by \refEq{eq:observable_real_space}, $N_r$ is the number of realisation, $N_r=100$.
+The superscrit $N$ denotes the North galactic cap, we use $S$ for the South.
+We found the correlation coefficient to be $|\rho|\lesssim0.25$ for the NGC and $|\rho|\lesssim 0.20$ for the SGC, as shown in \refApp{sec:Correlation_matrix_rhdv}.
+These values show that the covariance between redshift bins is non-negligible.
+Furthermore, we need to combine measurements in the two fields into one number for each redshift.
+Therefore, we define the weighted average of the normalised homogeneity scale as:

+where the superscript N denotes the NGC and S the SGC.
+We also combine the covariance matrix in the usual way:

-Table \ref{tab:RH-z} shows the estimated homogeneity scale, $\rh^G$, the theoretical homogeneity scale for the total matter, $\rh^m$, and the volume distance, $d_V$, for the different galaxy samples in the different redshift bins.
+Table \ref{tab:RH-z} shows the estimated homogeneity scale, $\rh^G$, the theoretical homogeneity scale for the total matter without redshift space distortions, $\rh^m$, and the volume distance, $d_V$, for the different galaxy samples in the different redshift bins.